justeattakeaway/fozzie-components/packages/f-metadata/README.md

 The Braze API key used when invoking calls to the Braze SDK.
 This can be found in the Braze Dashboard at *App Settings->Developer Console->Rest API Keys*.

+#### `config.brands`

+Sets the brands that the consumers have an interest in.
+Is concatenated to the current list of brands held by the Braze adapter.

 #### `config.userId`

 The user ID to retrieve data for.